csiro-fair/marimba/README.md

 <a name="poetry-build"></a>
 ### Build

-To build MarImBA application as a Python wheel, run:
+To build Marimba application as a Python wheel, run:

 ```bash
 poetry build